zi-crypto/KIDNEY_CT_PAPER/README.md

-# Kidney CT Classification using DenseNet201 with Progressive Fine-Tuning Pipeline and Bayesian Optimiztion
+# Kidney CT Detection using DenseNet201 with Progressive Fine-Tuning Pipeline and Bayesian Optimiztion

 > **Progressive fine-tuning pipeline with class-weight balancing by Bayesian optimization and Test-Time Augmentation (TTA) achieving up to 99.9199% accuracy**